Approximation of integration over finite groups, difference sets and association schemes: Introduction and main results

 Note that $V(f)$ depends only on $f$, and $D(Y)$ depends only on $Y$.
 Corollary~\ref{cor:weight} implies

 Such type of error bounds on QMC-integration appears in many researches; a famous example is Koksma-Hlawka inequality \cite{niederreiter:book}.

 It is easy to show that $D(G)=0$, so this bound is tight in this sense.
-Because of this inequality, we are interested in finding a $Y$ with fixed cardinality which minimizes $D(Y)$.
-To obtain a simple lower bound of $D(Y)$, we begin with a relation among $\partial_\rho(Y)$: \begin{proposition} For $\partial_\rho(Y)$ defined in Theorem~\ref{Th:main1},
+Because of this inequality, we are interested in finding a $Y$ with fixed cardinality which minimizes $D(Y)$. \begin{proposition} Let $D(Y)$ be the value defined in Corollary~\ref{cor:weight}.
+Under the assumptions in Theorem~\ref{Th:main1}, a lower bound